 How to Protect Your Organization from Malicious Bots

-Having a good understanding of the types of bots that target your online business help you effectively protect your organization against automated threats.
-Using superior bot mitigation from a provider like Kasada enables you to focus on innovation while the bot mitigation partner keeps bad bots out while allowing good bots to do their jobs.
+Having a good understanding of the types of bad bots that target your online business help you effectively protect your organization against automated threats.
+Using superior bot mitigation from a provider like Kasada enables you to focus on innovation while your bot mitigation partner keeps bad bots out and allows good bots to do their jobs.

 Next-generation bot mitigation solutions effectively detect and stop the most sophisticated bad bots.
 For example, web scraping is especially difficult to defend against, as it requires detection on the very first request before the scraper bot can receive what it’s looking for.
-On the other hand, denial of inventory bots require a massive scale to support hype sales.
+On the other hand, scalper bots require a massive scale to secure hype and in demand products.

-Kasada stops advanced persistent bots by identifying the presence of automation whenever they interact with your websites, apps, and APIs rather than using outdated detection methods that must let bots into your infrastructure first to identify bad behavior and rely on knowledge of bad IP addresses.
+Kasada stops advanced persistent bots by identifying the presence of automation whenever they interact with your websites, apps, and APIs rather than using outdated detection methods, like CAPTCHAs, IP based blocking, and digital fingerprinting that must let bots into your infrastructure first to identify bad behavior and are easily evaded by bad bots.

-Kasada bot defense deters bot operators from coming back by slowing down their development, iteration, testing, and compute cycles – while making attacks too expensive to conduct at scale using methods such as increasingly complex cryptographic proof-of-work challenges.
+Kasada bot defense deters bot operators from coming back by making reverse engineering and retooling attempts difficult and expensive through highly obfuscated code and constantly rotating sensors that look for different signs of automation on every request.
+Slowing down attacker’s development, iteration, testing, and compute cycles – making future attacks too expensive to conduct at scale.